abhishek3042/Krishna-Array-007/README.md

   # FITNATION

 ## Introduction
-<p>The Fit Nation website is an online platform designed to cater to fitness enthusiasts, providing them with a comprehensive range of fitness-related resources, products, and community engagement.
+The Fit Nation website is an online platform designed to cater to fitness enthusiasts, providing them with a comprehensive range of fitness-related resources, products, and community engagement.
-This website offers users a seamless browsing and shopping experience in the realm of fitness and sports equipment.</p>
+This website offers users a seamless browsing and shopping experience in the realm of fitness and sports equipment.

 ## Project Type
 Frontend